zenvin-dev/UnitySettingsFramework/README.md

 ### 2.0 GUID
 The `GUID` provides a unique identifier for each setting.
 By default, it will be assigned a pseudo-random, unique hexadecimal string which can be changed through the Setting Editor window.
 \
-However the value cannot be empty, and it must be unique among **all** settings.
+However the value cannot be empty, and it must be unique among **all** settings within the same `SettingsAsset`.
 Should that not be the case, the system will reset the `GUID` to its previous value.

 ### 2.1 Name
 The `Name` is supposed to be the default label for the setting on UI.
 Is also will show up in the hierarchy of the Settings Editor window.